 groov EPIC Learning Center

-The four-day groov EPIC System Premium Factory Training course takes you through EPIC training—training for an Edge Programmable Industrial Controller (EPIC).
-Classes are held at Opto 22 company headquarters in Temecula, California.
+The four-day groov EPIC System Premium Factory Training class is held at Opto 22 company headquarters in Temecula, California.

-Course tasks will take you through configuring and programming hardware and software.
-You'll be able to apply what you learn to your industrial automation application and build solutions for the industrial internet of things (IIoT).
+Course tasks take you through configuring and programming hardware and software.
+Apply what you learn to your industrial automation application and build solutions for the Industrial Internet of Things (IIoT).

-Class size is a maximum of 12 students, so that each student receives individual attention.
-With each student at their own training station, everyone can program their own groov EPIC Learning Center.
+Class size is maximum of 12 students, each student at their own training station, programming their own groov EPIC Learning Center.

 Prerequisites: Students must have a working knowledge of Microsoft Windows, but no prior Opto 22 knowledge is required.